Using Online Training in Staff Development

 All our courses are competence based rather than graded so it is a simple Pass or Fail to gain a certificate.
 Opening the Book maintains high standards as we are required to establish that the certificate issued has the same value in different countries and we cannot compromise on that.

 Our course platform enables each learner to record their personal responses, reflections and task outcomes.
 This is not tick-box learning.
 If you leave a box empty, you will be asked to go back and complete it.
-This learning record is visible to the Opening the Book assessor and also, in a larger rollout, to your nominated administrator who can also check in on quality issues at any time.
+This learning record is visible to the Opening the Book mentors and also, in a larger rollout, to your nominated administrator who can also check in on quality issues at any time.

 How do I access courses from home?

 It’s simple – all you need is an email address and access to the internet.
-It’s simple – all you need is an email address and access to the internet.
 You can move between work and home as you choose; when you log in, you will be taken to the point you last reached.

 Email address